ebi-uniprot/uniprot-manual/help/synchronization.md

 # Can I gain access to previous releases?

 We archive previous releases on our [ftp site](https://ftp.uniprot.org/pub/databases/uniprot/previous_releases) for at least 2 years.
 Beyond that time, we archive the first release of a year, YYYY\_01.
 We therefore recommend that you **use the first release of a year if you develop a tool** trained on a given release or subset, in order to allow the readers of your publication to reproduce your work at a later point in time.

-# See also

--   [Cogs of data in UniProt (UniProt blog)](https://insideuniprot.blogspot.com/2018/08/), referring to the previous 4-week release cycle instead of the current 8 weeks

 Related terms: update frequency, release archive